Sheshadri Priyasad

 Baminnahennadige Sheshadrie Priyasad (Sinhalese: ශේෂාද්රි ප්රියසාද්; born 2 December 1991), is an actress in Sri Lankan cinema and a television presenter.

 Personal life

-Sheshadri Priyasad was born on 2 December 1991 as the second of the family with three siblings.
+Sheshadrie Priyasad was born on 2 December 1991 as the second of the family with three siblings.
 Her father Dinesh Priyasad is a filmmaker and producer in Sinhala cinema and mother Shirani Priyasad is a housewife.
 Her elder sister Dinakshie Priyasad is also a popular award-winning actress in Sri Lankan cinema, television and stage drama and a television host.
 Her younger sister Shanudrie Priyasad is also a popular award-winning actress in cinema, television as well as a singer.
 She is a past pupil of Holy Family Convent, Bambalapitiya.

 Career

 Her first cinematic appearance was as a four-year-old child artist in a 1997 film, Apaye Thathpara Asu Haradahak, directed by her father Dinesh Priyasad.
 She also worked as a child television host in the children's program Punchi Panchi with her sister Dinakshie, telecasted by Sirasa TV.
 Sheshadri's first adult lead role was in the 2011 film Challengers (Yawwanaye Babaru Api).